Andrew Suárez: Professional career

-San Francisco Giants

-Minor leagues (2015–2018)
+Drafts and minor leagues

 The Toronto Blue Jays selected Suárez in the ninth round of the 2011 MLB draft, but he did not sign.
 The San Francisco Giants selected Suárez in the second round, with the 61st overall selection, of the 2015 MLB draft.
 Suárez signed with the Giants for a signing bonus of $1,010,100, and made three appearances with the Arizona Giants of the rookie-level Arizona League before he was promoted to the Salem-Keizer Volcanoes of the Low–A Northwest League.
 In August, the Giants promoted Suárez to the San Jose Giants of the High–A California League.
 In 39.1 total innings pitched between the three teams, he posted a 2–0 record and 1.60 ERA.

 Suárez began the 2016 season in San Jose, and was promoted to the Richmond Flying Squirrels of the Double–A Eastern League; he finished the season with a combined 9–8 record and 3.63 ERA in 24 total games started between both teams.
 In 2017, he started the season with Richmond and was promoted to the Sacramento River Cats of the Triple–A Pacific Coast League.
 In 26 total games (24 starts) between Richmond and Sacramento, Suárez pitched to a 10–10 record and 3.30 ERA with a 1.34 WHIP.

 The Giants invited Suárez to spring training as a non-roster player in 2018.

-Major leagues (2018–2020)
+San Francisco Giants (2018–2020)

 The Giants promoted Suárez to the major leagues on April 11, 2018, and he made his debut that same night at AT&T Park against the Arizona Diamondbacks.
 He started the game and pitched 5.1 innings, giving up four earned runs on four hits along with striking out seven and walking none; he received a loss as Arizona defeated the Giants 7–3.
 In 2018 with Sacramento and San Jose he was 2–0 with a 1.16 ERA in four starts.
 In 2018 with the Giants he was 7–13 with a 4.49 ERA, as in 29 starts he pitched 160.1 innings.

 In 2019 with Sacramento he was 7–6 with a 5.73 ERA in 18 games (15 starts) in which he pitched 88 innings.
 That season with the Giants he was 0–2 with a 5.79 ERA, as in 21 games (2 starts) he pitched 32.2 innings.